geexpro/Ingenuity-SIH-1422/README.md

 Your provided text is a valuable addition to the project description.
 It provides more technical details about the specific neural network architecture, ResUNet, and how it is applied to the context of avalanche detection.
 Here's a revised and expanded description that incorporates this information:

----
-The AI approach in Predicting Avalanches and Rescue of buried victims
+### The AI approach in Predicting Avalanches and Rescue of buried victims
----

 In our relentless pursuit of improving avalanche victim identification, we've employed the cutting-edge ResUNet neural network model.
 This sophisticated AI/ML technology is specifically tailored to process and analyze imagery and data pertinent to avalanche situations.
 By doing so, we aim to significantly enhance our ability to detect avalanches and identify individuals who may be trapped in these life-threatening scenarios.

-**ResUNet: Transforming Avalanche Detection**
+### ResUNet: Transforming Avalanche Detection

 ResUNet represents a crucial component of our innovation.
 It's not just a neural network; it's a powerhouse designed to handle the intricacies of avalanche data.
 Here's how it elevates our approach: